 - 2 eggs

-- ¼ tsp. mint or you can use fresh about 1 handful pureed, or finely chopped
+- ¼ tsp mint.
+If using fresh, use about 1 handful pureed or finely chopped

 - ½ cup bread crumbs